12 Surprising Reasons For Irregular Periods

 • More thirsty than usual days

-Check Out – Natural Ways To Prevent Pre-Diabetes And Diabetes
+Check – Natural Ways To Prevent Pre-Diabetes And Diabetes

 6. Excessive Exercise

-Studies have shown that high-intensity exercise is allied with menstrual dysfunction and subfertility among high-performance female athletes.
+Studies have shown that high-intensity exercise is allied with menstrual disturbance and subfertility.

-Excessive exercise has been shown in oligomenorrhea and other menstrual dysfunctions, and amenorrhea (missing one or more period cycles)
+Excessive exercise has been shown in oligomenorrhea and other menstrual dysfunctions like amenorrhea (missing one or more period cycles)

 Amenorrhea” can also lead to underlying medical conditions such as: